Hana Hayes

 Hana Lani Hayes (born March 29, 1999) is an American actress.
-She is best known for providing the voice and motion capture of Sarah Miller in the action-adventure video game The Last of Us (2013) and portraying Lizzie Sanderson in the legal comedy series The Grinder (2015–2016).
+She is best known for providing the voice and motion capture of Sarah in the action-adventure video game The Last of Us (2013) and portraying Lizzie Sanderson in the legal comedy series The Grinder (2015–2016).

 Career

 Hayes has played guest roles in series such as Law & Order: Special Victims Unit, Criminal Minds, and Grey's Anatomy.
-In 2013, she provided the voice and motion capture of Sarah in the critically acclaimed action-adventure video game The Last of Us.
+In 2013, she provided the voice and motion capture for Sarah in the action-adventure video game The Last of Us.
 In 2015, she began playing Lizzie Sanderson in the legal comedy series The Grinder.
 In 2018, she played the younger Elise Rainer in the horror film Insidious: The Last Key.